 Through Amex Travel, you can also book other portions of your vacation, such as hotels and cruises.
 However, when you redeem Membership Rewards points for these expenses, you’ll only receive 0.7 cents per point.
 This is a 30% reduction compared to using your points for flights, so carefully consider your options before using your points this way.
 Consider applying for a hotel credit card or transferring your Membership Rewards points to a hotel transfer partner instead.

 American Express has the most available transfer partners of any credit card with flexible points.
-Chase Ultimate Rewards gives cardholders 13 hotel and airline options and both Capital One Venture Miles and Citi ThankYou have 15 airline transfer partners each.
+Chase Ultimate Rewards gives cardholders 13 hotel and airline options and both Capital One Venture Miles and Citi ThankYou have over 10 airline transfer partners each.

-You can transfer your Membership Rewards points to three hotel and 19 airline transfer partners with American Express.
+You can transfer your Membership Rewards points to 3 hotel and 14 airline transfer partners with American Express.
+Enrollment in participating loyalty programs is required.
 In most cases, points transfer on a 1:1 basis.
 Examples of participating airlines and hotels include:

 - Air France KLM Flying Blue